 We’ve had no issues with the light whatsoever.
 The SP 150 does a better job coloring up plants and keeping them dense than two other similarly priced LED grow lights we purchased.

-In fact, we are talking about adding an SP 250 to this area and placing the SP 150 over the top of our grow racks.
+We are talking about adding an SP 250 to this area and placing the SP 150 over the top of our grow racks.

 We highly recommend the Mars Hydro SP 150 to anyone growing fruiting vegetables, red-colored plants, or garden sets to keep them from getting leggy.

-If you have any questions about the Mars Hydro SP 150, send me an email, leave a comment, or contact me and I'll do my best to answer your question.
+If you have any questions about the Mars Hydro SP 150, send me an email, leave a comment, or contact me, and I’ll do my best to answer your question.